 Here’s the other thing, because these filters trap more, they also clog more quickly.
 That means you’ll see performance drop more quickly and have to replace it more often.

 Editor’s Note: Cyclonic filtration systems like those used in the iQ Power dust extractor avoid bogging down the HEPA filter with larger particles.
 These systems really optimize the filters and stay running at optimal suction for much longer.
+You can also help yourself by using a pre-filter or dust collector.

-Sometimes You Need a HEPA Filter
+When You Need a HEPA Filter for Table 1 Compliance

 Pro Tip: No matter what you’re using, but especially when using HEPA, also use a fleece collection bag.
 It acts as a pre-filter and extends the life of your filter.